MarcvdSluys/SolarEnergy/README.md

 A Python module to do simple modelling in the field of solar energy.
-The code is being developed by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.
-The SolarEnergy package can be used under the conditions of the EUPL 1.2 licence.
+The code is being developed by [Marc van der Sluys](http://marc.vandersluys.nl) of the department of astrophysics of the Radboud University Nijmegen, the Netherlands and the department of Sustainable energy of the HAN University of Applied Sciences in Arnhem, the Netherlands.[^Nikhef] The SolarEnergy package can be used under the conditions of the EUPL 1.2 licence.
+[^Nikhef]: Now at the Netherlands Institute for Nuclear and High-Energy Physics (Nikhef) and the Institute for
+	Gravitational and Subatomic Physics (GRASP) at Utrecht University in the Netherlands.

 ## Installation ##